 It’s understandable that they have worries, let’s look at answers to the questions.
 Las Vegas has had drought conditions for 15 years, and water levels are down 140 feet.

 The Las Vegas Valley successfully implemented a Las Vegas Water Conservation Plan.
 We thought Lake Mead (a man-made reservoir) saw its lowest water level in 2015, but it’s gotten worse.

 Now, in 2021, the water level in Lake Mead is at the lowest level in almost 85 years.
 Water levels haven’t been this low since the lake was filled in the 1930s.

 Residents and the business owners have collectively succeeded in our efforts to annually save more than 40% despite new residents.

 Even with 5000 people a month relocating to Las Vegas for 30 years, reduced water usage is a collective success.
 Every person and business in the Las Vegas Valley changed their lifestyle, even if it was just in their landscaping.
 Great job Las Vegas!

 Colorado River dependent cities hit the emergency water level mark in October 2021.
-Every city along the Colorado River water source chain had their water allotments cut.
+Every city along the Colorado River water source chain had its water allotments cut.

-Since Las Vegas committed to severe reductions years ago so the reduction pain should be minimal.
+Since Las Vegas committed to severe reductions years ago, the pain of reduction should be minimal.